 Juries are being canceled throughout the state.
 What this means is that if you were scheduled for a jury trial during this time, then the cases are being postponed, at the very least until the next term of court.
 In Bolivar County, where our main office is located, we were originally scheduled to have three jury trials this upcoming April; however, because of the pandemic, it looks like the cases will not be tried until around six months from now.

 The same goes with grand juries.
 For many of the clients that were wise enough to hire us early and before indictment, they do not have to worry about being indicted for at least another six months.
 While this does not mean that their case will necessarily go away, we anticipate that this will cause many district attorneys’ offices to reprioritize their cases, which helps us as we work towards dismissal or preparing for trial.

 Over the next few weeks, we’re going to be posting information on our blog on how the virus might affect different aspects of various types of cases, especially criminal and personal injury cases.
 As we receive news from across the state concerning courts and the justice system, we’ll continue to update Facebook accordingly.

 We are also doing our part to “flatten the curve” by restricting in-person meetings at our office.
 However, we are still hard at work on your case and are here for all of our clients, new and existing.
 We are using everything that modern technology has to offer to serve you during this uncertain time, including taking your phone calls, communicating via e-mail, and even scheduling video conferences.
 We are registered for Mississippi Electronic Courts (for select counties) and are communicating with the courts daily.
-We will continue to offer free consultations, so what better time to give us a call and see if we can assist with your case?
+We will continue to offer initial consultations, so what better time to give us a call and see if we can assist with your case?